timlaugks/Arctis-Angle-Calculator/README.md

 ## Installation

-(Pre-built Windows executable (.exe) file is available in the Releases section of this repository for easy use without Python installation.=
+(Pre-built Windows executable (.exe) file is available in the Releases section of this repository for easy use without Python installation.)